top of page

 In times like these, the right kind of support can make all the difference.
 Brave Enough To Fail—America’s #1 student motivational program—offers more than lectures and worksheets.

-Through inspirational presentations, scholarships, and its signature BOSS Academy curriculum, it gives young people the tools and support needed to reengage and reconnect with their education and envision their future.
-The BOSS Academy teaches students to embrace big dreams, step outside their comfort zones, develop a strategy for success, and persevere.
+Through inspirational presentations, scholarships, and its signature BOSS Academy curriculum, it provides young people with the tools and support needed to reengage with their education and envision their future.
+The BOSS Academy teaches students to embrace big dreams, step outside their comfort zones, develop strategies for success, and persevere.

 Success Story: Sean Parkinson

 There is no better testament to the power of this program than our scholars’ stories.
-Sean Parkinson, a Danbury High School graduate, first connected with Brave Enough To Fail as a student, where he unlocked new confidence and was inspired to pursue his dreams.
-With the guidance and resources from BOSS Academy and Brave Enough To Fail, Sean kept his focus, worked hard, and ultimately graduated from the University of Connecticut.
+Sean Parkinson, a Danbury High School graduate, first connected with Brave Enough To Fail as a student.
+He unlocked new confidence and was inspired to pursue his dreams.
+With guidance and resources from BOSS Academy and Brave Enough To Fail, Sean kept his focus, worked hard, and ultimately graduated from the University of Connecticut.

 Join Us and Inspire Students